GENERAL POLICIES OF THE JOURNAL

 Oxford Journals, publisher of NAR, is a member of the Committee on Publication Ethics (COPE), and the journal strives to adhere to the COPE code of conduct and guidelines.
 For further information see http://www.publicationethics.org.uk.

-Electronic posting of experimental results using online preprint servers will be considered as prior publication if these are permanent citable records that are associated with electronic DOI identifiers.
-Such posting are therefore not appropriate for subsequent submission to NAR.
+NAR allows authors to deposit preprints in community preprint servers such as ArXiv.org, provided that entries are updated to acknowledge that the article has been accepted/published by NAR.
+Please click here for our full self-archiving policy.
 Our policy towards such archives is kept under review, but we currently do not consider articles that have already been posted in Nature Precedings or PLoS Currents.
-Deposition of raw data to ArXiv.org and F1000 does not count as prior publication.
-Authors are encouraged to contact the editorial offices if they are in any doubt about prior submission.
+Authors are encouraged to contact the editorial office if they are in any doubt about prior submission.

 Upon receipt of accepted manuscripts at Oxford Journals authors will be invited to complete an online copyright licence to publish form.